imagej/imagej.github.io/_pages/plugins/find-dimension-of-raw-image.md

     # - to find the width of an image you know is uncompressed, but do not know
     #   the dimensions.
     #
-    # To use it, open the raw image with {% include bc content='File | Import | Raw...'%} choosing a width and
+    # To use it, open the raw image with {% include bc path='File | Import | Raw...'%} choosing a width and
     # height that should roughly be the correct one.
 Then start this script,
     # which will open a dialog box with a slider, with which you can interactively
     # test new widths -- the pixels in the image window will be updated accordingly.